 The Indiana University Bachelor of Science (BS) in Elementary Education degree at IUPUC will prepare you to pursue certification and a general license to teach children in kindergarten through grade six.

-- You will choose from six concentration areas under the Rules for Education Preparation and Accountability (REPA) program.
+- You will choose from five concentration areas under the Rules for Education Preparation and Accountability (REPA) program.
 Choosing a concentration area is similar to earning an academic minor.

 - Before graduation, you’ll be prepared to complete the state licensure exam for a general K–6 license.
 You will receive your license, if you successfully complete the exam, after your degree has been conferred.